Ankitshahi895/ankitshahi895/README.md

 ## 🚀 About Me

 I'm a passionate web developer with experience in building interactive and engaging web applications.
-Currently pursuing my **Master of Computer Applications** at KIET Group of Institutions (Graduating June 2026) and a **Bachelor of Computer Applications** from Birla Institute of Technology, Mesra (Graduating August 2024).
+Currently pursuing my **Master of Computer Applications** at KIET Group of Institutions (Graduating June 2026) and a **Bachelor of Computer Applications** from Birla Institute of Technology, Mesra (Graduated 2024).

 ### 🔧 Skills & Technologies:
 - **Programming Languages**: Java, C, Python